apeterson808/first-savvy/PROTECTED_CONFIG_GUIDE.md

 - If missing, the initial migration should have created it automatically.

 ### Changes not triggering warning dialog
-- Verify the configuration is locked in Settings > Protected
+- Verify the configuration is locked in the database using the API
 - Check browser console for any errors
 - Ensure the ProtectedChangeWarningDialog is mounted in the Layout component